How more than 100 American soccer players abroad fared this weekend

 2 Bundesliga

-Greuther Fuerth forward Julian Green: played 88 minutes in 2-2 draw with Paderborn
+Greuther Fuerth forward Julian Green*: played 76 minutes in 1-0 victory at Duisburg

 Darmstadt midfielder McKinze Gaines (age 20): not in the 18

-Sandhausen midfielder Andrew Wooten: entered in the 66th in 1-0 defeat at Bochum
+Sandhausen midfielder Andrew Wooten: entered in the 49th in 0-0 draw with Union Berlin

 Sandhausen defender Ken Gipson: not in the 18